winglang/wing/README.md

 queue.on_message(handler);
 ```
-Next step is to test your program locally using wing console or a REPL
+Next step is to test your program locally using the Wing Console or a REPL.

 ##### Testing the program using wing console
 *(currently available only on MacOS)*